Mailman (City Letter Carrier)

 I am not sure how the mail got delivered to your new address unless it was maybe in the same town and somehow the letter carriers coordinated internally to deliver it to the new address, though this is unlikely.
 Usually, you would need to fill out a change of address card (by mail or online) to have mail from a previous address sent to a new address.

-Asked by Alpha about 11 years ago
+Asked by Bryce almost 12 years ago

 When delivering the mail, if theres a mailbox thats empty. when you put the new mail in, do you leave the box open or close it?